Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized. And it’s easy to understand why.

 Also, avoid the pink tax and look into home improvement stores like Lowe’s or Home Depot.

 They carry lots of toolboxes and small item organizers that may actually be cheaper than the same items in an Arts & Crafts store.
-Just spray paint the items in your favorite color if you don’t want it to look so industrial.
+Just spray paint the items in your favorite color if you don’t want them to look so industrial.

 If you don’t have the budget for craft room organizers, don’t sweat it.
 There are plenty of items around the home to accommodate your items.
 You can use glass jars for colorful notions like buttons, beads, and even washi tape.